 Although researchers have been working for years on a cure for autism, so far, nothing seems promising.
 However, several methods have been developed to help autistic children cope with the disorder and lead lives close to those of unaffected kids.

 is an ASD research scientist who was diagnosed with autism at two years of age.
-His personal experiences give her a personal perspective on the disorder that has led her to become a leading authority on the subject.
+Her personal experiences give her a personal perspective on the disorder that has led her to become a leading authority on the subject.

-Some children like to lie underneath sofa cushions while others prefer to wrap themselves in blankets, but neither of these behaviours is considered socially acceptable.
+Some children like to lie underneath sofa cushions.
+While others prefer to wrap themselves in blankets.
+But neither of these behaviours is considered socially acceptable.
 However, autistic children have also found that the pressure of beanbag chairs or other beanbag furniture calms the nervous system.

-Choosing Bean Bag Furniture
+Choosing Bean Bag Chairs For Autism